ssenmosip/mosip-temp-documentation/Master-data-APIs.md

 # 2.3.26.4 Device Specifications Master-get service

-This service will provides the list of all Device Specifications in all languages.
+This service will provides the list of all Device Specifications for specified language code and device type code .

 ### Resource URL